-2m² and 5 kg in adults, the skin is one of the most important organs in the human body.
-It forms our outer container and it plays a protective role against multiple aggressions that we may be exposed to.
-It is also capable of regulating the temperature of our body, intervene into our sense of feeling and play an important role in our immunity.
+2m² for 5 kg in adults, the skin is one of the most important organs of the human body.
+It constitutes our envelope and ensures a protective role against the multiple aggressions it undergoes.
+It is also able to regulate the temperature of our body, intervenes in perception and plays an important role in immunity.

-Made up of 3 layers, the epidermis, the dermis and hypodermis, this is all covered by a hydrolipidic film made up of a mix of sweat and sebum.
+Composed of 3 layers, the epidermis, dermis and hypodermis, it is covered with a hydrolipidic film consisting of a mixture of sweat and sebum.
 This film ensures the impermeability of the skin and limits microbial aggressions.
-Furthermore, the epidermis is not impermeable and allows active ingredients or hydrating agents from cosmetic skin care solutions to pass through it.
-Because of the permeability of the epidermis, the skin is continually losing water, known as transepidermal water loss (TEWL), which is measurable and reflects the level of hydration of the skin.
+In addition, the epidermis, meanwhile, is not waterproof and allows active ingredients or moisturizing agents of cosmetic care to pass through.
+Due to the permeability of the epidermis, the skin continuously loses water, this is the insensitive loss of water (PIE), it is measurable and reflects the level of hydration of the skin.

-In order to understand the individual properties of our skin, the IN’OYA Lab provides OYA SKIN DIAG technology, a precise and sophisticated diagnostic tool which allows the more important characteristics of our skin to be explored to learn its level of hydration, the quantity of sebum present on the surface of the skin or even the phototype of the skin.
-The diagnostic tool also allows us to evaluate the apparition of wrinkles or hyperpigmentation spots.
-These indicators will allow us to better choose the most adapted care for your skin.
+In order to know the individual properties of our skin, the IN'OYA laboratory has the OYA SKIN DIAG technology, a precise and sophisticated diagnostic device that allows us to explore the greatest characteristics of our skin, namely its level of hydration, the amount of sebum present on the surface of the skin or the phototype of the skin.
+The diagnostic device also makes it possible to evaluate the appearance of wrinkles or hyperpigmentation spots, clues allowing us to choose the most suitable treatments for our skin.

 But how does our body lose water ?